 - For best results cure lean pork the traditional way: dice lean pork into 25 mm (1”) cubes.
 Take 2/3 of salt and cure #1 (15 g salt, 1.5 g cure #1) and mix with pork cubes.
 Pack firmly in a suitable container, cover with a clean cloth and hold for 48 hours in refrigerator.

-- Grind regular beef or pork through 3 mm (1/8”) plate, then emulsify with water, spices and remaining salt and cure #1.
+- Grind regular beef or pork through 3 mm (1/8”) plate, then grind again with water, spices and remaining salt and cure #1 or emulsify in food processor.

 - Mix cured pork cubes with emulsified paste.